vignif/ros-example/README.md

 postal: 10001"
 ```

-A unique constraint is on the tuple (city - postal) is present.
+A unique constraint on the tuple (city - postal) is present.
 If the tuple (city - postal) is already present in the db, a warning will be returned to the user,
 otherwise a new row will be placed in the db.

-If the API is not able to retrieve the info for a city (i.e. wrong spell of the city), a warning is returned to the user.
+If the API is not able to retrieve the info for a city (i.e. wrong spell of the city or timeout), a warning is returned to the user.

-4. Visualize in a browser the cities stored in the database with
+4. Visualize in a browser the cities stored in the database with:

 ```
 rostopic pub /render_cities std_msgs/Empty "{}"